alvart/proact/generated-docs/Proact.md

 ## Module Proact

-Proact is a web framework inspired by Thermite that provides a model-view-dispatcher abstraction on top of `purescript-react`.
+Proact is a web framework that provides a model-view-dispatcher abstraction on top of `purescript-react`.
 It exposes a clean monadic API to construct and compose components and to define event handlers with minimal code overhead.
 Unlike other dispatch architectures that use messages to communicate components, Proact dispatches event actions themselves which means there is less boilerplate code and more rapid development.

 #### `Proactive`